Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Related Work

 \subsection{Oversmoothing in GNNs}

 Oversmoothing in GNNs refers to the scenario where node features become increasingly similar and eventually indistinguishable in the embedding space as message passing iterations increase \cite{rusch2023survey}.
 Existing works try to alleviate this issue through various mechanisms.
 Some works propose structural modifications, such as residual connections \cite{yin2022adaptive,yang2022difference,scholkemperresidual} and jumping knowledge mechanisms \cite{yang2022graph,zhu2023matrix}, to retain initial representations of nodes to some extent, thus preventing the complete loss of node distinctiveness.
-Some other works introduced regularisation and normalisation techniques, such as dropout \cite{luo2021learning,shu2022understanding,hssayni2025novel} and batch normalisation techniques \cite{zhaopairnorm,zhou2020towards}, to introduce controlled stochasticity and maintain feature diversity throughout the graph.
-Recently, researchers have used curvature-based methods to identify bottlenecks in graphs that lead to oversmoothing \cite{nguyen2023revisiting,liu2023curvdrop,fesser2024mitigating}.
+Some other works introduced regularisation and normalisation techniques, such as dropout \cite{luo2021learning,shu2022understanding,hssayni2025novel,boufssasse2025addressing} and batch normalisation techniques \cite{zhaopairnorm,zhou2020towards}, to introduce controlled stochasticity and maintain feature diversity throughout the graph.
+Recently, researchers have used curvature-based methods to identify bottlenecks in graphs that lead to oversmoothing \cite{nguyen2023revisiting,liu2023curvdrop,fesser2024mitigating,hevapathige2025depth}.
 They also proposed graph rewiring and sampling methods to structurally correct these bottlenecks.
 However, most existing approaches still suffer from several limitations.
 First, they typically apply uniform treatments across the entire graph without considering local neighborhood characteristics, potentially over-correcting in regions where information sharing would be beneficial while under-correcting in areas where distinctiveness preservation is crucial.
+For instance, dropout-based methods apply stochastic masking uniformly, while curvature-based approaches require expensive geometric computations and graph modifications.
+AxelGNN fundamentally differs by preventing oversmoothing through global polarization: the similarity-gated interaction mechanism creates multiple distinct representation clusters where nodes within clusters can converge while nodes across clusters maintain separation.
+This polarization emerges naturally from cultural dissemination dynamics without requiring stochastic dropout or curvature computation, and adapts to local graph structure which promotes information flow in homophilic regions while preserving distinctiveness in heterophilic regions.
 Second, many methods lack principled theoretical foundations for determining when and how to prevent oversmoothing, often relying on heuristic solutions that may not generalise across different graph types and diverse downstream tasks.
 Finally, these approaches often fail to provide adaptive mechanisms that can simultaneously handle both homophilic regions where controlled smoothing is desirable and heterophilic regions where preservation of differences is essential within the same graph structure.